 In an attempt to explore their effects on reading speed and retention A 3×2 within subject design ANOVA was used to study the independent variables of two orientation formats across three display types.
 Thirty-six participants’ skimmed (read at a rate of four times their regular reading speed) essays presented on LCD and CRT and paper in both the Landscape and Portrait format in randomized order.
 This study was designed to contribute to the overall field of display research in human factors psychology and creates a baseline for controlling confounds for future experimentation in this arena.

 Beau studied literature and social sciences at Emory University and University of South Florida.
-He earned a First (the highest mark) from Cambridge University for a paper on the English Literature.
+He earned a First (the highest mark) from Cambridge University for a paper on English Literature.
 Beau holds an MBA in Global Management from Thunderbird.

 Before attended graduate school, Beau founded a textile import company.
 As an early adopter (1995) to the internet, he launched a B2B e-commerce website which served more than 400 retailers in 7 countries.
 He expanded his import company to include a broad range of products, including natural fibers, furniture, art and metalwork.